How to Save Money on Car Insurance

-Learn how to save money on car insurance with these three examples.
+This is how to save money on car insurance.

 1. Save Money By Lowering Your Coverage Levels:

-- Deductible Debates: One surefire way to cut your monthly premium is to increase your deductible, which is the money you need to pay out of pocket when setting a claim.
-If you’re a safe driver who isn’t logging significant miles, you may find that the savings of making lower monthly payments outweigh the risks of potentially paying more for repairs.
+- Deductible Debates: One surefire way to cut your monthly premium is to increase your deductible.
+A deductible is the money you need to pay out-of-pocket when setting a claim.
+If you’re a safe driver who isn’t logging significant miles, you may opt for a higher deductible.
+You may find that the savings of making lower monthly payments outweigh the risks of potentially paying more for repairs.

-- The Collision Decision: If you’re driving an older car with high miles (nearing or over the 200,000 mi. mark) you should check your collision coverage.
+- The Collision Decision: If you’re driving an older car with high miles (nearing or over the 200,000 mile mark) you should check your collision coverage.
 If you can live with the occasional scratch or dent on your car, then reducing or eliminating your collision coverage may help you save money.
 Some insurers will allow you to have comprehensive without collision.
-This is an easy way to save money on your car insurance.

 2. Everyone Loves a Discount:

 Auto insurance companies rely and count on long-lasting relationships with customers in order to be successful.
-One way they court and keep you as a customer is to generate tons of potential discounts that truly to lower your car insurance premiums help you save money.
+One way they keep customers is generating potential discounts that help you save money.
 Here are some discounts to ask about: